|The Frankfurt-Tipp rating:|

-Hamburg in the 80s: Instead of getting bogged down in a boring office job as an insurance saleswoman, 25 year old Alexandra (Rosalie Thomass) prefers to venture into an absolute male domain and try her hand at being a taxi driver.
-The young woman can be divided up for the night shift of all nights, which not only gives her new boss Mergolan a shrug of the shoulders.
-But Alexandra is fascinated by the colourful figures who populate the otherwise quiet Hamburg at night.
-And when she drives through the almost empty streets in the dark, it's the perfect way for the loner to clear her head.
+Hamburg in the 80s: Rather than languish in a dull office job as an insurance saleswoman, 25-year-old Alexandra (Rosalie Thomass) ventures into an absolute male domain and tries her hand at driving a taxi.
+Of all things, the young woman is assigned to the night shift, which causes not only her new boss Mergolan to shrug his shoulders.
+But Alexandra is fascinated by the colorful creatures that populate the otherwise quiet Hamburg at night.
+And driving through the almost empty streets in the dark is the perfect way for the loner to clear her head.
 But then one day Marc (Peter Dinklage) gets into her car.
-He is a rather unusual passenger not only because of his height of 1.35 metres.
-With his engaging manner he also manages to break through Alexandra's defensive stance and start an affair with her.
-The young taxi driver doesn't like the fact that she apparently slipped into a relationship with her colleague Dietrich (Stipe Erceg) completely unnoticed.
-Relationship chaos and urge for freedom - that just doesn't get along and has to end in a bang...
+He is a rather unusual passenger, and not just because of his height of 1.35 meters.
+With his engaging manner, he also manages to break through Alexandra's defensiveness and begin an affair with her.
+The young taxi driver doesn't like the fact that she seems to have slipped into a relationship with her colleague Dietrich (Stipe Erceg) completely unnoticed.
+Relationship chaos and a desire for freedom - they just don't mix and have to end in a bang...

-There are also facets of the story that are really interesting.
-But all in all, the staging seems like the main character in many moments simply too cool and unapproachable to warm the audience for Alex's self-discovery trip.
-As atmospheric as the implementation of author Karin Duve's script is, as good as the actors act, the film lacks accessibility.
-Although some viewers and connoisseurs of the novel will certainly succeed in getting involved with the story.
-But due to the hypothermic melancholy that dominates the action, the film could also seem very bulky and maybe even insignificant to some other viewers.
+There are, moreover, facets of the story that are genuinely interesting.
+But overall, the production, like the main character, just comes across as too undercooked and unapproachable in many moments to warm the audience to Alex's trip of self-discovery.
+As atmospheric as the realization of author Karin Duve's script is, as good as the actors act, the film lacks accessibility.
+Some viewers and connoisseurs of the novel will certainly succeed in getting involved with the story.
+But due to the undercooled melancholy that dominates the action, the film could also seem very unwieldy and maybe even irrelevant for some other viewers.

-That's unfortunate in that Alex, but also Marc are really interesting characters, who at least in the film version run the risk of appearing one-dimensional in a certain way due to the aforementioned aloofness.
-The spectators, however, who manage to get involved with the story and its characters, are taken on an atmospheric journey into the 80s, on which they are spoiled with great acting cinema and a pleasantly kitsch-free romance.
-Even though "Taxi" isn't everyone's cup of tea, the film can be recommended to lovers of German cinema fare, despite some weaknesses.
+This is a pity, because especially Alex, but also Marc are really interesting characters, but at least in the film version they run the risk of seeming one-dimensional in a certain way due to the mentioned aloofness.
+However, viewers who manage to get involved with the story and its characters are taken on an atmospheric journey back to the 80s, where they are treated to great acting and a pleasantly kitsch-free romance.
+Even though Taxi might not be to everyone's taste, the film can definitely be recommended to lovers of German program cinema fare, despite a few flaws.
 Worth seeing!